Quick answer

 What should contractors know about AI Scope-of-Work Generator From Job Photos: Contractor Workflow?

-How contractors can use job photos and AI to draft scope-of-work notes while avoiding bad assumptions, missed details, and customer confusion.
+How contractors can use job photos and AI to draft scope-of-work notes that speed estimates, protect margins, and prevent customer confusion.

 See more technology guides